-Cyntoia Brown-Long is an author, speaker, and advocate for criminal justice reform.
+Cyntoia Brown-Long is an author, speaker, and advocate for criminal justice reform and victims of trafficking.

 Cyntoia had a difficult start to life.
-She was born to an alcoholic, teenage mother who was also a victim of sex trafficking.
+She was born to an alcoholic, teenage mother who was a victim of sex trafficking.
 Cyntoia experienced a sense of isolation, low self-esteem, and alienation that drove her straight into the hands of a predator.
-Cyntoia became a victim of sex trafficking and at the age of 16 was arrested for killing a man who had solicited her for sex.
+Cyntoia was trafficked during her early teenage years and at the age of 16 was arrested for killing a man who solicited her for sex.
 She was tried as an adult and was sentenced to life in prison without chance of parole for 51 years.
+Her trafficker was never arrested.
 In prison, Cyntoia’s life took a dramatic turn when the prison education principal took her under her wing and introduced her to a spiritual path.
 She encouraged her to build a positive life in prison and to resist the negative influences that lead to despair.

-Her journey was a roller coaster ride that included a documentary about her life, a profound encounter with God, an unlikely romance, and, eventually, a commuted sentence by Tennessee Governor Bill Haslam.
-She received an unprecedented national and international outpouring of support from social media advocates, pastors, and celebrities and was released from prison in Nashville, TN on August 7, 2019.
+Cyntoia’s journey was a roller coaster ride that included a documentary about her life, a profound encounter with God, an unlikely romance, and, eventually, a commuted sentence by Tennessee Governor Bill Haslam.
+She received unprecedented national and international support from social media advocates, pastors, and celebrities and was released from prison in Nashville, TN on August 7, 2019.

-Cyntoia hopes that her story will not only inspire others but also shine a light on the injustice that people still face on a daily basis, especially the injustice to women and children in American prisons.
-She is available to speak to a wide variety of organizations.
+Cyntoia hopes her story will not only inspire others but also shine a light on the injustice that people still face on a daily basis, especially the injustice to women and children in American prisons.
+She, with her husband, Jaime, is the founder of the Foundation for Justice, Freedom and Mercy.
+As a thought leader for legislative and societal reform, Cyntoia is available to speak to a wide variety of organizations.